iamtusharchaudhary/React-master-guide/Introduction/readme.md

 React basically allows developers to utilize individual parts of their application on both the client-side and the server-side, which ultimately boosts the speed of the development process.
 In fact, an expert JavaScript developer can easily learn all the ins and outs of the React framework in a matter of a day or two.

+# JSX in React

+> JSX stands for JavaScript XML.

+> JSX allows us to write HTML in React.

+> JSX makes it easier to write and add HTML in React.

+### If you want to know about JSX in react https://legacy.reactjs.org/docs/introducing-jsx.html